-The three estimates of mortality schedules (Figure 6) show how the calibration captures the level of mortality in each area and the direct estimates capture the age-specific variation in area mortality.
-The direct estimates' variability is partly due to the small populations that each age-specific estimate is based on, which is very evident for the younger ages.
+The three estimates of mortality age schedules (Fig. 6) show how the calibration captures the level of mortality in each area and the direct estimates capture the age-specific variation in area mortality.
+The variability in the direct estimates is partly due to the small populations on which each age-specific estimate is based and is very evident at the younger ages.
 There are few discernible differences in mortality age patterns between areas.
-The impact on population size will be greatest at older ages where mortality is higher, but it is here that population size for any particular age is small and itself estimated with error.
-Figure 6 uses smoothed mortality rates for the direct estimates, averaged from three neighbouring single years of age.
+The effect on projected population will be greatest at older ages where mortality is higher, but it is here that population size for any particular age is small and itself estimated with error.
+For the Local Direct estimates of mortality rates in Fig. 6, single-year-of-age rates were smoothed using the average of three.